johnnyvenom/lesondufutur.cirmmt/content/contact/contact.md

   columns: '2'
 ---

-To get in touch with CIRMMT and for general conference information, please use the methods below, and visit our website at [cirmmt.org](https://cirmmt.org).
+To get reach CIRMMT and for general conference information, please use the methods below, and visit our website at [cirmmt.org](https://cirmmt.org).

 For specific conference questions, please also consult the [Committee](../committee/) page to contact the organizers directly.